PJWalker/daggerheart/content/Rules/Character Options/Communities/Underborne.md

  In exchange for protection from the Verdance, some have taken jobs as farmers in Haven’s flower fields.
 Though it is back-breaking work, the Haven fires burn back the ever-creeping Verdance, offering safety.

 # Character Creation
-- Some residents of the [[Greenlily Bleach]] have dug permanent homes underneath the desert.
+- Some residents of the [[Places/Brazenfeld Bleach/index]] have dug permanent homes underneath the desert.
 - Some [[Fanewick|wickans]] live within underground caves, but this is uncommon
 - Many [[Fulgon|Fulgonites]]